bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/ht-seq/module7_lab.md

 #### 13) Extract Metrics
 ** NGS GATK Tools/Depth of Coverage on BAM files
 - Choose the source for the reference list: History
-- Bam file: Table recalibration result bam
+- Bam file: Table recalibration result bam file
 - Using reference genome: hg19_chr1.fa
 - Partition type for depth of coverage: select sample and readgroup
 - Summary coverage threshold
- --for summary file outputs, report the % of bases covered to >= this number: 10, 25, 50 and 100   **(insert 4 thresholds)**
+ -- for summary file outputs, report the % of bases covered to >= this number: 10, 25, 50 and 100   **(insert 4 thresholds)**
 - Basic or Advanced GATK options: Advanced
   -- Operate on Genomic intervals: Genomic intervals : created interval on chr1
 - Basic or Advanced Analysis options: Advanced